morphias2004/PiAutoDim/README.md

 # PiAutoDim
 ![image](https://github.com/dandydanny/PiAutoDim/blob/master/screenshot.gif)
-Based on the iriginal from @dandydanny
+Based on the original from @dandydanny

 Auto-Dimming for the Official RPi and Waveshare DSI Touchscreens